duyguislakoglu/duyguislakoglu.github.io/_pages/varia.md

 layout: page
 permalink: /varia/
 title: varia
-description: Various links and pointers I found useful/interesting.
+description: Various links and pointers I found useful or interesting.
 Info that does not belong to other categories.
 ---

-### Science popularisation
-For years I've been involved with the [Summer School of Science](http://drustvo-evo.hr/s3/){:target="\_blank"} in Croatia - a science-popularisation project for high-school students.
-If you know, or have, a high-schooler interested in science, please check this program out!

 ### Workshops